 As part of the referencing application we will need to contact your employer & your previous landlord if you have rented before.
 As well as this a credit check will be carried out on you.
-You may be required to supply copies of your bank statement or wage slips to further provide proof of income.
+You will be required to supply copies of identification, bank statements or wage slips to further provide proof of income.

-Should your references or credit check not come back with a satisfactory response then you may still be grated a tenancy but you will likely be required to have a guarantor who is in full time employment to act as a personal guarantee to the terms of the tenancy.
+Should your references or credit check not come back with a satisfactory response then you may still be granted a tenancy but you will likely be required to have a guarantor who is in full time employment to act as a personal guarantee for you.

-Where an applicant is unemployed you are likely to need a guarantor who is in full time employment to act as a personal guarantee to the terms of the tenancy, please contact our office for further details on 0151 322 2003.
+Were an applicant is unemployed you are likely to need a guarantor who is in full time employment to act as a personal guarantee for you, please contact our office for further details on 0151 322 2003.

 To further support your application two forms of ID will be required for each applicant one of which must be photographic.
-Acceptable forms of ID include your driving licence, passport, utility bill or bank statement.
+Acceptable forms of ID include your driving licence, passport, utility bills, bank statements or government approved documents.

-On completion of successful referencing a date will be agreed for the start of the tenancy and a tenancy agreement drawn up which will need to be signed by all tenants and guarantors.
+If referencing is satisfactory a date will be agreed and a tenancy agreement drawn up which will need to be signed by all tenants and guarantors.

-The first months rent and security deposit which is usually equivalent to the rent must be paid in full prior to the commencement of the tenancy agreement.
+The balance of the first months rent and security deposit must be paid in full prior to the commencement of the tenancy agreement.

-On the day you collect your keys you will be presented with a copy of an inventory of the property you are moving into.
+On the day you collect your keys you will be presented with a copy of an inventory and property condition report.
 This will detail everything in the property and its current condition.
-To support this document photos will have been taken and stored for future reference.
+To support this document photos will have been taken.
 You will have seven days from the commencement of your tenancy to make any changes to the inventory which must be reported to the agent along with supporting photographs.
 At the end of the tenancy the inventory will be used to check for any damage beyond normal wear and tear.